ELIASADAMS/Assembly-Line-Challenge/README.md

 *   Unreal Engine 4 beginners looking for examples of basic gameplay mechanics.
 *   Developers interested in implementing conveyor belt systems.
 *   Anyone curious about the process of prototyping a game idea in Unreal Engine.
+*   Anyone wants to use whimsical factory setting.

 ## Running the Project